bio-tools/biotoolsRdf/model/README.md

 biotoolsRDF is a lightweight ontology and re-uses other well established vocabularies wherever possible.

 # Namespaces
-biotoolsRDF uses classes and properties from the following vocabularies.
+biotoolsRDF uses classes and properties from the following vocabularies:

 prefix   | namespace IRI                               | definition
 -------- | ------------------------------------------- | ----------